survivejs/webpack-book/manuscript/building/03_code_splitting.md

 ## Setting Up Code Splitting

-To demonstrate the idea of code splitting, we should pick up one of the formats above and integrate it to our project.
+To demonstrate the idea of code splitting, we should pick up one of the formats above and integrate it into our project.
 Dynamic `import` is enough.
 Before we can implement the webpack side, ESLint needs a slight tweak.

 ### Configuring ESLint